motion/orbit/notes/next-nate.md

   - [ ] Should I do anything more????
   1. Floating "selection" may be it.
   2. "Move Data" modal, see block below
+  3. See DataDog, could pull some auto-dashboard example apps

 - [ ] Demo apps that would be compelling:
   - [ ] StackOverflow Clone